galaxyproject/galaxy-hub/src/jxtx/foundation/index.md

 ---
-title: 'James P. Taylor Foundation'
+title: 'JXTX: The James P. Taylor Foundation for Open Science'
 ---

 <div class="text-right"> *The most important job of senior faculty is to mentor junior faculty and students. (@jxtx)*</div>